-For companies, there are lots different recurring billing strategies to choose and various ways to bill their subscribers.
+For companies, there are lots of different recurring billing strategies to choose from and various ways to bill their subscribers.
 Especially as software service providers (SaaS), flexible billing models are needed.
-But which model is really best to use?
+But which billing model should my company use?

-Here are most common recurring billing strategies used in PlanMill:
+Here are the most common recurring billing strategies used in PlanMill:

 The main principle is quite easy, supplier company simply enters recurring prices and billing cycle duration (monthly or custom) and they’re good to go.